 You are keeping the same Google or Microsoft account

 Do not try logging into Gem with your new email address.
 This will create a new Gem team and user account.
 (Without the proper setup, Gem has no way of knowing that your new email address is related to your old email account.)

 Email email@example.com, reference this help center article and let us know that you fall into the first category listed in the section above.

 We will update our database to replace your old email address with your new one.

 We will let you know when you can log in with your new email address.
 Since you are using the same Google or Microsoft email account, all of your Sequence and Project data will be immediately accessible.

 You are using a new Google or Microsoft account

-Note: Gem is not able to migrate your Sequence, Project, or historical outreach data from one domain or Gem account to another.
+Note: Gem is not able to migrate your Sequence, Project, historical outreach data, or custom fields from one domain or Gem account to another.
 This kind of data is unique and permanently linked to the domain or account that it was created on, but the procedure below allows you to access the older/existing data while signed into your new account.
 In addition to this, if your team will be deleting the old domain and email accounts under it, any active Sequences that you have running will stop.

 If your team hasn’t changed domains yet and you still have access to your original Gem account, set all of your Projects and sequences to the Shared access setting (learn more here).
 This will help make them easier to find at the end of this process.